NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-30-2-get-dev-account.md

 Unless you already have a developer account, follow the instructions [here](https://fake.com) to create your account.

 Once you're logged in, follow the instructions on our tech docs page [here](https://fake.com) to create your Product.
-Be sure to name your product **NXP-Prototype** for identification purposes.
+Be sure to use **NXP-Prototype** in your Product ID field for identification purposes.